 Email deliverability

 Even the best and most compelling emails are useless if they don’t reach the inbox.
 That is why you need to ensure excellent email deliverability, which involves several technical and strategic considerations.
-Maintaining a positive sender reputation with ISPs (Internet Service Providers) is crucial because this score dictates whether your emails land in the primary inbox, spam folder, or are blocked entirely.
+Sender reputation is a score assigned by Internet Service Providers (ISPs) and mailbox providers to evaluate the trustworthiness of an email sender.
+It is calculated based on factors including bounce rates, spam complaint rates, engagement levels, and adherence to authentication standards.
+Maintaining a positive sender reputation with ISPs is crucial because this score dictates whether your emails land in the primary inbox, spam folder, or are blocked entirely.
 You build the sender reputation on consistent subscriber engagement, low complaint rates, and adherence to email sending best practices.

 Pro tip for keeping this resolution: Apart from adding your authentication records, you need to regularly monitor your sender reputation.
 To do this, use tools provided by your email service provider or third-party deliverability services.
 Regularly check your email logs and suppressions to stay up-to-date with any reputation drops or increases in bounce or complaint rates.
-Conduct periodic deliverability audits to ensure your authentication protocols are correctly configured and that your email content isn't triggering spam filters.
+Conduct periodic deliverability audits to ensure your authentication protocols are correctly configured.
+Also, make sure that your email content isn't triggering spam filters.

 2. Amaze your audience with engaging email content